zachvalenta/jvns.ca/content/post/2017-03-26-bash-quirks.markdown

 (if we're talking about alternative shells, though -- the shell I actually use day to day is `fish`.
-Fish is wonderful and I love it.
+Fish is wonderful and I love it because of its [amazing autocomplete](https://fishshell.com/docs/current/tutorial.html#tut_autosuggestions).
 But I still generally write shell scripts in bash.)

 <small> thanks to Mat, Marina, Kamal, Geoffrey, Panashe, @gnomon, and Iain for talking about Bash with me!  </small>